HaMF/goniometer/README.md

 ## Link to docs
-Further documentation can soon be found in the doc/ directory.
+Further documentation can be found in the doc/ directory.

 [1]: http://tinkerforge.com